Download Skeletons

 pip install pcg_skel

-By loading a skeleton with MeshParty, you can easily ‘rehydrate’ the mesh features of the neuron (such as synapses) and MeshParty functions (such as masking)
+By loading a skeleton as a meshwork skeleton, you can easily ‘rehydrate’ the mesh features of the neuron (annotations such as synapses and compartment labels) and MeshParty functions (such as masking and pathlength)

 from pcg_skel import get_meshwork_from_client